 - (AN) The Salzburg La Traviata with Netrebko and Villazon DVD This production hasn't worked for the other sopranos like it worked for Netrebko.
 See this one, skip the others.
 It is simply spectacularly good.
 This was not my first Netrebko.
 I was already a huge fan long before I started blogging.
 As a long time subscriber to the San Francisco Opera, I first saw her in Ruslan and Lyudmila in 1995.
 I vividly remember her bursting on the stage as Musetta in La Boheme, probably in 2004.
 She was very memorable from the beginning.

 - (AN) Anna Netrebko's Manon does Hollywood in LA ** After seeing her in San Francisco and on DVD for years, I flew to Los Angeles to see her Manon.
 I

 wasn't sure she could do this, but she very much exceeded my

 expectations.
 Netrebko is so insanely famous now because of her work in

 this period.
 This production with the same cast appears on DVD from

 - (AN) Netrebko's Russian Album CD If you haven't heard this, you simply have no idea.
 It is great Russian music by great Russian artists.

-I didn't care for the L'Orfeo from the ENO because the staging was incoherent, Sophie's Choice for bad vocal writing and just bad.
+I didn't care for the L'Orfeo from the ENO because the staging was incoherent, or for Sophie's Choice for bad vocal writing and just bad music.

 2007 A very good year